 - A channel manager providing access to 300+ booking channels, including Booking.com, Expedia, Airbnb, and Vrbo, with zero added commissions.

-- A commission-free booking engine to help you convert more website visitors and grow direct bookings by up to 20% on average.
+- A commission-free booking engine to help you convert more of your own website visitors and grow direct bookings by up to 20% on average.

-- A Pricing Intelligence Engine featuring a rate manager, rate shopper, and automated rules and alerts to maintain a dynamic pricing strategy and maximize revenue.
+- A Pricing Intelligence Engine featuring a rate manager, rate shopper, and automated rules and notifications to maintain a dynamic pricing strategy and maximize revenue.

 - An integrated hotel payment processing solution with a built-in payment gateway to make online reservations and payments quick, easy, and secure.